OpenVidu/openvidu.io-docs/docs/demos/openvidu-call.md

 | **`OPENVIDU_URL`**            | URL where connect to OpenVidu platform   | http://localhost:4443 |
 | **`OPENVIDU_SECRET`**         | Secret for the OpenVidu platform         | MY_SECRET       |

-This configuration parameters can be configured as environment variables.
-For example, to execute the application against an OpenVidu Platform deployed for production you should use the command:
+This configuration parameters can be set as environment variables.
+For example, to execute the application against an OpenVidu platform deployed for production you should use the command:

 ```
 $ npx cross-env OPENVIDU_URL=https://openvidu.server.com OPENVIDU_SECRET=PASSWORD nodemon src/app.ts